othondev/json2html/README.md

 ```

 #### Event Function
 - nextSession() - call this method to go next session.
+If data form no valid a excption is throwed.
 - previousSession() - call this method to go older session.
+If data form no valid a excption is throwed.
+- goToSession(index) - call this method to go specific session.
+If data form no valid a excption is throwed.
 - getResult() - call this method to reciever current values of form.

 #### Result